-- The color indicates either one of the selected topics, or metadata attributes such as sentiment.
+- The color indicates either one of the selected topics, or metadata attributes such as sentiment, recency or associated emotions.
 In the case of sentiment, for example, the color ranges from red (negative) to grey (neutral) and green (positive).
-Colors vary in saturation, depending on the degree of polarity.
-Vivid colors hint at emotionally charged issues, less saturated ones a more neutral coverage.

 - Optional Arcs connect referenced geographic entities with the origin of the documents (i.e., the locations of authors or publishers).
 Accessible via the menu in the lower left corner, this feature allows analysts to explore frequently mentioned locations in a particular country’s media channels.